lookoutconference/lookoutconference.github.io/pages/participate.md

 Full Conference Access

-Attend full conference events, paper presentations, and panel discussions on Friday and Saturday, keynote speaker and dinner on Saturday evening.
+Attend full conference events, paper presentations, and panel discussions on Saturday April 19th, with a keynote speaker and netoworking event Saturday evening.
 This is a great conference to get to know others working in the field of Fire Lookouts.

 Cost: $50 (includes full conference access, lunch, and dinner)